-High oil pressure, just as low oil pressure, as a matter of fact, is obviously bad for your engine’s health.
-To correctly grasp how important a correct oil pressure is to your engine, just imagine the engine oil to be the blood in your body.
+High oil pressure, just as low oil pressure, is obviously bad for your engine’s health.
+To correctly grasp how significant a correct oil pressure is to your engine, just imagine the engine oil to be the blood in your body.

-Just as an abnormally high blood pressure level will put a strain on your heart and risk blowing out small blood vessel walls, a high engine oil pressure level will put a strain on fragile internal components and risk blowing out seals and lines.
+Just as an abnormally high blood pressure level will put a strain on your heart and risk blowing out small blood vessel walls, and an increased engine oil pressure level will put a strain on fragile internal components and risk blowing out seals and lines.

 Can High Oil Pressure Damage An Engine?

 The lubrication system is so vital to your engine that without oil in, it probably wouldn’t even run for more than 30 minutes or so.
-All the metal parts moving would start to grind on each other, making the temperature of the engine to rise uncontrollably, ultimately leading to parts melting and seizing against each other.
+All the metal parts moving would start to grind on each other, making the engine’s temperature rise uncontrollably, ultimately leading to parts melting and seizing against each other.

-A seized engine can only rarely be brought back to life without investing a hefty amount of money and even then, will often come into more collateral and expensive problems in the short term.
+A seized engine can only rarely be brought back to life without investing a hefty amount of money, and even then, it will often come into more collateral and expensive problems in the short term.